gareaum/Inverted-Pendulum/README.md

 2. **Friction Test:** Evaluated bearings and rotating joints for smooth motion.
 Only three of four platform bearings were used to distribute weight effectively, which was sufficient for operation.

 3. **Integration Test:** Ensured all subassemblies connected correctly and operated smoothly without interference.
 The pendulum passed all integration checks.

 4. **Control Test:** Verified the supplied control algorithm’s ability to balance Link 2 upright.
 Initial testing required **adding 63.5 g** to the tip of Link 2 to achieve stable balance, after which the system performed reliably.

+All test results and detailed procedures are documented in **Appendix D** of the project report.

+4. **Control Test:** Verified the supplied control algorithm’s ability to balance Link 2 upright.
+Initial testing required **adding 63.5 g** to the tip of Link 2 to achieve stable balance, after which the system performed reliably.